-There are 18 names in this directory beginning with the letter S.
+There are currently 18 names in this directory beginning with the letter S.

 A gap in traffic that enables you to turn, overtake or cross an intersection without being involved in a collision or endangering other road users.
 This means that no other road users should need to take evasive action to avoid your vehicle

 Chains that catch a trailer in an emergency, if the tow connection breaks for example

 Constantly moving your eyes and/or your head when driving so that you can detect hazards that may arise ahead, to the sides and behind your vehicle.
 Scanning means taking in the whole scene 360° around your car

 A ‘one-stop shop’ providing access to various government services and a single point of contact

 Where your right foot is off the accelerator and applying light pressure to the brake pedal

 The difference between the hours of sleep a person needs and the actual hours of sleep they get